- Oops!Something went wrong.Please try again later.

 Does IQVIA Holdings Have A Good Return On Equity?

 Arguably the easiest way to assess company's ROE is to compare it with the average in its industry.
-However, this method is only useful as a rough check, because companies do differ quite a bit within the same industry classification.
-If you look at the image below, you can see IQVIA Holdings has a lower ROE than the average (12%) in the Life Sciences industry classification.
+The limitation of this approach is that some companies are quite different from others, even within the same industry classification.
+As shown in the graphic below, IQVIA Holdings has a lower ROE than the average (15%) in the Life Sciences industry classification.

-IQVIA Holdings does use a significant amount of debt to increase returns.
-It has a debt to equity ratio of 1.81.
-While the ROE isn't too bad, it would probably be a lot lower if the company was forced to reduce debt.
+It's worth noting the high use of debt by IQVIA Holdings, leading to its debt to equity ratio of 2.00.
+With a fairly low ROE, and significant use of debt, it's hard to get excited about this business at the moment.
 Investors should think carefully about how a company might perform if it was unable to borrow so easily, because credit markets do change over time.

 Having said that, while ROE is a useful indicator of business quality, you'll have to look at a whole range of factors to determine the right price to buy a stock.
 Profit growth rates, versus the expectations reflected in the price of the stock, are a particularly important to consider.
 So I think it may be worth checking this free report on analyst forecasts for the company.